 I could not wrap my head around it.
 They managed to turn it around, though, and guilt me into compromising for normal pictures.
 Dread filled me.

-I Speak My Truth and Still No One Hears Me
+I Speak My Truth and Still No One Listens to Me

 I became more and more panicked as picture day grew closer.
 A few days before the pictures, they wanted me to try on the dresses they bought me.
 I slipped them on and they showered me with compliments, yet I went back to my room and cried.